plemarquand/bacon-unsub/README.md

 > Unsubscribe from observables through delegate methods.

 Using Bacon with traditional Object Oriented frameworks can be hard.
-These frameworks typically rely methods with side effects.
-Disposing of your observables based on your chosen framework's component lifecylce can be tedious.
+These frameworks typically rely on methods with side effects.
+Take Backbone for example.
+When the `remove()` method is called you often want to stop your running observables.
+This involves saving reference to each unsubscribe method returned from `onValue`, `onError`, `onEnd` or `subscribe` and then calling each.
+This is tedious; bacon-unsub to the rescue.

 Bacon-unsub is a small utility module that augments Bacon's `onValue`, `onError` `onEnd`, and `subscribe` methods with an `unsubOn` method that automatically unsubscribes the observable from the source whenever that method